aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ### Hardware dependency layer
 #### Overview
 BoAT SDK will run on different hardware platforms.
-In order to make better use of hardware resources, BoAT SDK provides a hardware dependency layer.The hardware dependency layer provides services for the wallet at the interface layer, providing services such as random number generators, secure storage,encryption and signature.Since the resources provided by different hardware platforms may be different, for example,some hardware provides the hardware implementation of the random number generator, some hardware platforms not only provide the hardware implementation of the random number generator, but also provide the TEE environment, which has hardware dependence Layer, BoAT SDK can make better use of these hardware resources.
+In order to make better use of hardware resources, BoAT SDK provides a hardware dependency layer.
+The hardware dependency layer provides services for the wallet at the interface layer, providing services such as random number generators, secure storage, encryption and signature.
+Since the resources provided by different hardware platforms may be different, for example, some hardware provides the hardware implementation of the random number generator, some hardware platforms not only provide the hardware implementation of the random number generator, but also provide the TEE environment, which has hardware dependence Layer, BoAT SDK can make better use of these hardware resources.

 #### Software implementation of the hardware dependent layer
-BoAT SDK should provide a hardware-dependent full software implementation, so that BoAT can still run completely when the hardware cannot provide the required complete services.Hardware-dependent software implementation should be based on covering the necessary hardware services as a standard, and at least provide the following functional implementations:
+BoAT SDK should provide a hardware-dependent full software implementation, so that BoAT can still run completely when the hardware cannot provide the required complete services.
+Hardware-dependent software implementation should be based on covering the necessary hardware services as a standard, and at least provide the following functional implementations:
 + Random number generator
 + Signature (such as ECDSA used by Ethereum)
 + Secure storage (such as storing private keys in an encrypted manner)